CrafterChase/hello-world-chase/README.md

-# PONG FOR MICROBIT
+### PONG FOR MICROBIT
-# Pong For Microbit is Micropython code that allows you to play 2 player pong with someone else
+* Pong For Microbit is Micropython code that allows you to play 2 player pong with someone else
+* The file name in the repository is Pong for Microbit